SantaKolosovska/KidsPuzzle/README.md

 \
 ![puzzle_in_progress](https://user-images.githubusercontent.com/86738044/150312738-692e254b-abaf-4024-a422-a17f523f686a.jpg)

 6. Upon completion of puzzle there will be a cheering sound.
-You will be redirected to a new screen that will say how many seconds you have spent on assembly and what has been your best time so far for this number of puzzle pieces.
+You will be redirected to a new screen that will state how many seconds you have spent on assembly and what has been your best time so far for this number of puzzle pieces.
 To play another game press "Next" button and you will be redirected to "Choose number of puzzle pieces" screen.
 Repeat the actions from point 3 of this manual.\
 \
 ![well_done](https://user-images.githubusercontent.com/86738044/150312757-fba60906-c14f-44d3-8bab-24399fe1a38a.jpg)